By Jin Rong, VP of Research at Alibaba DAMO Academy

 Machine learning considers all possible functions, while deep learning only considers a special type of function, neural networks.
 Deep learning has higher data requirements than common machine learning models.
 Only with the support of big data can we truly tap the full potential of deep learning.
 Traditional optimization only includes convex optimization, whereas non-convex optimization is required in deep learning scenarios.
 Therefore, deep learning confronts major challenges in all the three components of machine learning.
 First, function spaces composed of neural networks are ambiguous.
 Second, because of the complexity of big data, training is more difficult than in traditional machine learning.
 Finally, there are no well-formed templates for non-convex optimization in either theory or practice.
 Therefore, the industry has been conducting a lot of experimental researches to find best practices.

 The development of AI involves two key points.
 First, a large amount of "living" data can be used.
 There are many applications that use "living" data, such as Google's AlphaGo, which defeated the Go world champion in 2016.
 In addition, AI technology has strong computing power.
 For example, Google's Waymo self-driving system can drive for long distances without human intervention.
 However, these same practices were from around 20 years ago.
 In 1995, the Backgammon program became the world champion in backgammon by playing 15,000 games with itself.
 In 1994, the self-driving car ALVINN traveled from the East Coast to the West Coast of the United States at a speed of 70 miles per hour.
 The development of AI over the past 20 years has been essentially driven by the exponential growth in data and computing power.
-For example, facial recognition technologies require hundreds of millions of training data, whereas previous applications required only a few million data samples.
 Traditional AI technology relied on multiple GPUs to achieve better modeling results.